mattshu/Krypt-Keeper/README.md

 # Krypt-Keeper
-Encryption software to protect file security using AES technology
+Software to protect file security using symmetric encryption technology